etobicoke/mokolo/README.md

 # mokolo

-mokolo is a collection of machine learning algorithms for Node.js.
+mokolo intends to become a collection of machine learning algorithms for Node.js.
 The current release supports only the Non-Negative Matrix Factorization (NMF) algorithm; more are coming soon.
 Feedbacks and contributions are greatly appreciated.